gottacatchenall/thesis_proposal/README.md

-can enable more robust prediction of the dynamics of complex systems than is possible using the tools of analytic models---not just because they can provide more efficacious predictions, but also because they enable a more direct representation of uncertainty, which is crucial for developing ecological forecasting models which provide actionable information to stakeholders.
+can enable more robust prediction of the dynamics of complex systems than is possible using the tools of analytic models---not just because they can provide more efficacious predictions, but also because they enable a more direct representation of uncertainty, which is crucial for developing ecological forecasting models which provide actionable information to stakeholders, and to find a way for humans to live sustainably on Earth, the only planet on which life has ever been known to occur.

 # References